 iOS 11 and the New App Store

-This year during WWDC, Apple introduced iOS 11, including a brand new redesign of the App Store.
+This year during WWDC 2017, Apple introduced iOS 11, including a brand new redesign of the App Store.
 After reviewing the beta version, I was impressed by the way Apple chose to promote featured apps, while improving navigation (Games are now a main menu tab along the bottom).
-It’s nice to see Apple put forth a concerted effort to promote developers, but there is a rising development that warrants some concerns for consumers: the rising costs of app purchases in the form of the subscription model.
+It’s nice to see Apple put forth a concerted effort to promote developers, but there is a rising development that warrants some concerns for consumers: Subscriptions.

 The Dangers of the Subscription Model